tanishq-1012/SmartLoanRecoveryAnalysis/smartloanrecoverydashboard/Readme.md

 * **Multi-Page Interface**: Each visualization and section is displayed on a separate page for a clean user experience.

 * **Error Handling**: Robust validation for uploaded datasets, with detailed error messages for missing columns or invalid data.

+## Prerequisites

+To run the dashboard, ensure you have the following installed:
+ * Python 3.8 or higher
+ * Required Python packages (install via pip):

+ pip install streamlit pandas plotly scikit-learn numpy